 The Company follows the provisions of ASC 718, "Compensation-Stock Compensation" ("ASC 718").
-Under ASC 718, stock-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized as expense over the requisite service period.
+Under ASC 718, stock-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized as expense, net of the estimated forfeiture rate, over the requisite service period.
 As permitted under ASC 718, the Company elected to recognize compensation expense for all options with graded vesting based on the graded attribution method.